-We all have our monthly bills: rent, utilities, insurance, car payment, student loans and more.
+We all have our monthly bills: rent, utilities, insurance, car payment or student loans.
 We all buy groceries and occasionally eat out.
-These are the normal expenses we have all come to expect and try plan our budgets around.
+These are the normal expenses we have all come to expect, and we all plan our budgets around them.

-The unexpected is when the muffler falls off the car or an accident lands you in the emergency room.
-According to a recent survey, only 39 percent of people would be able to pay a $1,000 unexpected bill from their savings.
+However, we don’t always plan for the moments when the muffler falls off the car or an accident lands you in the emergency room.
+According to a survey, only 39 percent of people would be able to pay a $1,000 unexpected bill from their savings.

 Gone are the days of yard sales for making a quick payday.
-These days, the entrepreneur can turn to ecommerce websites in order to sell their belongings.
-You can put last year’s wardrobe up for sale on auction sites, and make money producing your niche art projects on artsy sites.
-You may even be able to sell some things via the new, hyperlocal community apps, which are replacing the message board at the local grocery store.
+These days, you can turn to ecommerce websites in order to sell your unneeded belongings.
+You can put last year’s wardrobe up for sale on auction sites, and make money selling your art on sites like Etsy and Ebay.
+You may even be able to sell some things via neighborhood-specific apps like Nextdoor.

-If you work a typical nine-to-five job, you can easily feel exhausted at the end of the day.
-But your free time at night and on the weekend can be an option for building up additional savings to quickly pay off an unexpected expense.
+If you work a typical nine-to-five job, taking advantage of your free time at night and on the weekend can help build up additional savings to quickly pay off an unexpected expense.
 Consider traditional jobs — retail, customer service or the food industry — but also think about taking on smaller projects, such as participating in online marketing research or virtual paid focus groups.

-Taking on a short-term money loan from a financial institution can help ease the one-time cost of an unexpected expense.
-Consider small loans — $100 to $1,000 — that you will be able to pay back within your budget.
+Taking on a short-term personal loan from your bank can help ease the one-time cost of an unexpected expense.
+Consider small loans — $100 to $1,000 — that you will be able to pay back within a reasonable amount of time.
 These loans will allow you to spread the costs of an expense over a number of months, instead of forcing you to pay the amount upfront.
 Review the terms of any loan agreement carefully, especially the fees and interest rates you could be paying – some of which could be significant, depending on the lender.

-Depending on the company rules, you may be able to get paid in advance for work you will be doing in the coming weeks.
+Depending on your employer, you may be able to get paid in advance for work you will be doing in the coming weeks.
 All companies are different, and you should talk with your boss, manager or a member of human resources about the specific company guidelines.

 Whatever your unexpected expense, one or more of these strategies will at least help to get it paid off.
-Consider saving money in a high-yield savings or money market account going forward — having even a small amount saved will help you when it comes to the burden of your next unexpected expense.
+Consider saving money for unexpected expenses in a high-yield savings or money market account going forward — having even a small amount saved in an emergency fund will help you when it comes to the burden of your next unexpected expense.